h3xar0n/my_security_plus/README.md

   - Layer 7 firewall
   - Conducts an in-depth inspection based upon the application being used.
   - Resource-intensive, but powerful.
+* Circuit-level gateway
+  - Operates at the session layer.
+  - Only inspects the traffic during the establishment of the session.
 * Implicit deny
   - Placed at the end of an ACL to on a _router_ to deny traffic that hasn't been explicitly allowed.
   - Doesn't affect physical ports differently, so [disabling unused ports](#operating-systems) is still important.